Who is this for?

 There are no pre-requisites for entry to the exam.

 What will I learn?

-This award sits within the Machine learning and other AI techniques area of the AI Foundation Pathway and offers a very accessible introduction to the technology that’s shaping the future.
+This award sits within the Business innovation area of the AI Foundation Pathway and provides a comprehensive introduction to risk management which you can apply in many business situations.